MrNova420/NCSPSB-Mobile-Performance-Dashboard/README.md

 📋 Dashboard Menu
 text
 Copy
-Edit
-[1] Update, Upgrade & Add All Repos
-[2] Auto-Select Fastest Secure Mirror
-[3] Clear Cache
-[4] Apply Compiler Optimizations
-[5] Run Full Performance Boost
-[6] Complete System Info
-[7] Live Status Panel (CPU, RAM, Net, Battery)
-[8] Re-run Initial Setup
-[0] Exit
-💡 Optional Features
-🧩 Add Homescreen Shortcut (Termux Widget)
-Install Termux:Widget from F-Droid.

-This script automatically creates a launcher in $HOME/.shortcuts.

-Long press your home screen → Add Termux Widget → Tap the shortcut to launch.

 🛡️ Security & Permissions
 Uses termux-setup-storage to securely access shared storage.

-Does not require root, but supports tsu if available.
+ IMPORTANT - Does not require root, but supports tsu if available.

 Runs system-friendly commands only — no unsafe modifications.